chef/chef-web-docs/chef_master/source/resource_git.rst

 Examples
 =====================================================
-The following examples demonstrate various approaches for using resources in recipes.
-If you want to see examples of how Chef uses resources in recipes, take a closer look at the cookbooks that Chef authors and maintains: https://github.com/chef-cookbooks.
+The following examples demonstrate various approaches for using resources in recipes:

 **Use the git mirror**